browserengineering/book/book/animations.md

 ::: {.further}

-The implementation of `Browser.draw` in this section is incorrect for the case of nested visual effects, because it's not correct to draw every paint chunk individually; visual effects have to apply *atomically* (i.e., all at once) to all the content at once.
+The implementation of `Browser.draw` in this section is incorrect for the case of nested visual effects, because it's not correct to draw every paint command individually; visual effects have to apply *atomically* (i.e., all at once) to all the content at once.
 Consider [this example][nested-op] of nested opacity effects.
 Its draw display list looks like this:^[Once no-ops are removed;